This post was originally written about seven years ago, and now with another kid about to start kindergarten this fall. I thought I’d update it!

 I’m assuming you’ve already considered this one.
 If not, I’ll start with this one.
 If your child has a summer or near summer birthday, and your needing to make the decision if your child will be one of the youngest or oldest.
 Consider everything.
 Kindergarten isn’t like it used to be 15+ years ago.
 All kids are different, so you as the parent get to make the call.

 My daughter has a summer birthday, and we decided to enroll her at 6 years old.
-Sure, she’ll be one of the oldest in her class, but she’s had more time to develop.
+I’m so glad we decided to wait, she was much more ready to develop.
 Academically, emotionally, mentally, and physically.
+In her class there was a couple other summer birthdays, and to my surprise they all started at 6.

 Academics

-A few things you can do to help prepare them; practice colors(red-apple, blue-water, green-leaves), practice counting(at the grocery store count the apples you put into the bag), and practice shapes.
+A few things you can do to help prepare them; practice colors(red-apple, blue-water, green-leaves), practice counting(at the grocery store count the apples you put into the bag), practice shapes, and practice the alphabet.

 Social Skills